-When quantifying a plan's financial position on a hypothetical wind-up basis for a given calculation date, the asset value would be the market value at the calculation date, adjusted for any payables, receivables, and wind-up expenses assumed to be paid from the plan that are not otherwise reflected in the pension plan's liabilities.
+To enhance transparency further, the actuary would consider disclosing the financial position of the plan if assets were valued using market value.
+This would enable readers of the report to ascertain the effect of the asset valuation method on the reported funded status of the plan.
+Hypothetical Wind-Ups When quantifying a plan's financial position on a hypothetical wind-up basis for a given calculation date, the asset value would be the market value at the calculation date, adjusted for any wind-up expenses, payables, receivables, etc. Solvency Valuations Solvency valuations are prescribed by legislation that varies from jurisdiction to jurisdiction.

-Solvency Valuations

-Solvency valuations are prescribed by legislation that varies from jurisdiction to jurisdiction.
 In some jurisdictions the measurement of a plan's solvency funding position is similar to a hypothetical wind-up, while in others it is not.
 For example, some jurisdictions allow the measurement of assets and liabilities using smoothing techniques and, further, may permit the measurement of the plan's solvency liabilities to exclude certain types of benefits that would be payable to members upon a plan wind-up.
-In situations where legislatively-permissible approaches do not comply with accepted actuarial practice for a hypothetical wind-up valuation, the actuary would be guided by paragraph 3250.01 of the Standards of Practice:

-A solvency valuation typically is a form of a hypothetical wind-up valuation required by law and the actuary should apply the standards for a hypothetical wind-up valuation unless:
+In situations where legislatively permissible approaches do not comply with accepted actuarial practice for a hypothetical wind-up valuation, the actuary would be guided by paragraph 3750.02 of the Standards of Practice, The actuary would apply to a solvency valuation the standards for a hypothetical wind-up valuation unless otherwise required by legislation, or otherwise permitted by legislation and if called for by the terms of the engagement.
+In performing solvency valuations, the actuary would comply with both accepted actuarial practice and any legislated requirements.
+Paragraph 3750.02 of the Standards of Practice eliminates potential conflicts between legislation and what would otherwise not be accepted actuarial practice.
+Therefore, in undertaking solvency valuations, the actuary would consider adopting an asset valuation method that values assets at other than market value if permitted by legislation and if called for by the terms of the engagement.